danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

    ![Image0183](Media/image0183.png)

-   Notice it takes several seconds tu run een when it is a simple query looking a row by id.
+   Notice it takes several seconds to run even when it is a simple query looking a row by id.

 1. Review the query statistics on the Query Store